Bayesian Additive Regression Trees for functional ANOVA model: Posterior concentration rate

 \section{Posterior concentration rate}

 In this section, we study theoretical properties of ANOVA-BART.
-In particular, we drive the posterior concentration rate of ANOVA-BART when the true model is smooth (i.e. H\"{o}lder smooth).
-Our posterior concentration rate is the same as the minimax optimal rate (up to a logarithm term) and adaptive to the smoothness of the true function.
-Moreover, we derive the posterior concentration rate of each interaction, which could be utilized to screen out unnecessary interactions out after posterior computation.
+In particular, we drive the posterior concentration rate of ANOVA-BART when the true model is smooth (i.e., H\"{o}lder smooth).
+Our posterior concentration rate is the same as the minimax optimal rate (up to a logarithm term) and adaptive to the smoothness and the maximum order of signal interactions for the true function.
+Moreover, we derive the posterior concentration rate of each component, which can be utilized to screen out unnecessary components after posterior computation.